matisse-nina/hello-world/README.md

 # hello-world
-test
-I'm learning about coding recentrly it's fun.
+I'm learning about coding recentrly and it's fun.

-And I live with two cats whose names are captain and marble.
+I also live with two cats whose names are captain and marble.